machbase/machbase/content/en/dbms/feature-table/tag/manipulate/delete.md

 Supported tag data deletion condition

-* Delete specific tag ID data
+* Delete specific tag data
 * Delete data before a specific time for a specific tag
 * Delete specific time range data for a specific tag
 * Delete all tags before a specific time